 "At the age of forty I wanted to change my life, then life changed for me.”

 With two months to go before my MA I was diagnosed with Type 1 Diabetes.
 A bit of a shock.
 All I knew about the disease were fragments from the media, and soon more from what the doctors told me.
 Each time I felt I had it sorted – something new cropped up.
 From someone who didn’t do illness, I became very much part of the health system.

 From thoughts of children’s books and cartoon illustrations my work took me elsewhere.
 To know more about my experience, I had to engage with what was happening – the medicine, the science, the emotions, the practicalities.

 Starting with me, I’ve slowly begun to work outwards – recording my reactions and feelings about what being a patient means to me, but also to others.
 As my life changed – so have those of my family around me.
-Watching from the outside as my Father, Brother and Niece have faced their own struggles I have acknowledged my own strength, and confronted the growing weight of my powerlessness.
+Watching from the outside as others have faced their own struggles I have acknowledged my own strength, and confronted the growing weight of my powerlessness.

 Through drawing I work out bits and pieces, I begin to make sense of my new life – and new body.
 Drawing to me is thinking, is the process of understanding what’s happening – sometimes naturalistic, sometimes metaphorical and surreal.
 The marks on the page record the process and the struggle, and using layering I can excavate meaning from a situation.
 Augmenting my work digitally further filters these thoughts – to reflect on what it all means – as if a residue of Wordsworth’s “emotion recollected in tranquility” still haunts the way I work.

-Images of the Angel of the North physically created and digitally manipulated through inversion, to explore the way public art imprints our social psyche.
+Giclee prints of the Angel of the North physically created with watercolour, ink and scraping, then digitally manipulated through inversion, to explore the way public art imprints our social psyche.